John Frederick Herring Sr.: Late themes

 In 1853, Herring moved to rural Kent in the southeast of England and stopped painting horse portraits.
 He spent the last 12 years of his life at Meopham Park near Tonbridge, where he lived as a country squire.
 He then broadened his subject matter by painting agricultural scenes and narrative pictures, as well as his better-known sporting works of hunting, racing and shooting.

-A highly successful and prolific artist, Herring ranks along with Sir Edwin Landseer as one of the more eminent animal painters of mid-nineteenth (19th) century Europe.
-The paintings of Herring were very popular, and many were engraved, including his 33 winners of the St. Leger and his 21 winners of the Derby.
+A highly successful and prolific artist, Herring ranks along with Sir Edwin Landseer as one of the more eminent animal painters of mid-nineteenth century Europe.
+The paintings of Herring were very popular, and many were engraved, including his 33 winners of the St. Leger and his 21 winners of the Epsom Derby.
 Herring exhibited at the Royal Academy from 1818 to 1865, at the British Institution from 1830 to 1865, and at the Society of British Artists in 1836-1852, where Herring became Vice-President in 1842.

-Both John Herring Snr and John Herring Jnr were the subject of an episode of Minder when Arthur Daley attempts so sell a counterfeit painting to an art dealer.
+Tattoo

+Herring's 1848 painting Pharaoh's Chariot Horses (often referred to simply as Pharaoh's Horses) became a significant motif in American traditional tattooing between turn of the 20th century and the 1950s.
+The image, which depicts three horse heads, was adapted from Victorian-era prints into tattoo flash by the 1920s.
+Tattoo artists such as Gus Wagner, Percy Waters, and George Fosdick popularized the design.
+The name references the biblical story of Exodus 15.